HugoByte/aurras/examples/substrate-push-notification/README.md

   See [Keyring](https://polkadot.js.org/api/start/keyring.html).

 ### API Configuration

+> When using port 31001 use https endpoint use the loopback address ie https://127.0.0.1:31001

 * Replace <API_HOST> of [src/config/common.json](./src/config/common.json#L5) with the endpoint to openwhisk gateway.

 ### Push Notification Configuration